Course Care & Player Etiquette

 - Keep away from green surrounds and teeing grounds.

-- Do not drive between bunkers and the greens edge.
+- Do not drive between bunkers and the edge of the greens.

 - Do not drive through damaged or wet areas.